Hooked on the Scroll : How Your Smartphone is Designed to keep you addicted

 The Streak Addiction 🔥

-Snapchat streaks, Duolingo streaks, fitness app streaks—apps have weaponized your psychological need for consistency.
-When you see a streak counter, you feel pressured to keep it going because breaking it means losing progress.
+Snapchat streaks, Duolingo streaks, fitness app streaks—apps have really weaponized your psychological need for consistency.
+And what happens with a streak counter?
+You feel pressured to keep that streak going, as just one break would mean diminished progress.

-Fun fact: This technique is called the “Loss Aversion” principle, which means humans hate losing something more than they love gaining something.
+Fun fact: This is called the loss-aversion principle, which means that, for humans, the sorrow of losing something outweighs the joy of gaining something.

 The Algorithm Knows You Better Than You Do 🤖